steveafrost/page-specific-javascript-rails/README.md

 ```

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/page-specific-javascript-rails' title='Page Specific Javascript Rails'>Page Specific Javascript Rails</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/page-specific-javascript-rails'>Page Specific Javascript </a> on Learn.co and start learning to code for free.</p>